-- Drizzle the olive oil over chicken.
-Combine creole seasoning, black pepper, garlic powder, onion powder and chili powder.
+- Drizzle olive oil over chicken.
+Combine creole seasoning, ½ Tablespoon black pepper, ½ Tablespoon garlic powder, ½ Tablespoon onion powder and ½ Tablespoon chili powder.
 Toss seasoning over chicken and olive oil.
 Close bag and shake until chicken wings are completely covered with seasonings.

 - Arrange chicken on a broiler pan in a single layer.
 Bake 40 minutes, turning after 20 minutes.

 - After baking time is done, turn oven to broil.